ElektraInitiative/libelektra/src/plugins/python/README.md

 Python engine itself will print script errors to stderr regardless of this flag.
 - shutdown (value, 0 or 1) - If enabled, the last call to `kdbClose()` will also shutdown Pythons engine.
 Default is 0.

-## DISCLAIMER

-Note, this is a technical preview.
-It might have severe bugs and the API might change in the future.